awsdocs/amazon-s3-developer-guide/doc_source/UploadObjectPreSignedURLRubySDK.md

-# Upload an Object Using a Pre\-Signed URL \(AWS SDK for Ruby\)<a name="UploadObjectPreSignedURLRubySDK"></a>
+# Upload an Object Using a Presigned URL \(AWS SDK for Ruby\)<a name="UploadObjectPreSignedURLRubySDK"></a>

-The following tasks guide you through using a Ruby script to upload an object using a pre\-signed URL for SDK for Ruby \- Version 3\.
+The following tasks guide you through using a Ruby script to upload an object using a presigned URL for SDK for Ruby \- Version 3\.

 **Uploading Objects \- SDK for Ruby \- Version 3**